Christin-paige/myFlix-client2/README.md

 ## Key Features

--A login and signup view
+- A login and signup view.
--A main view listing all of the movies, including an image of the movie poster -A movie view with description, genre, and director of each movie -A profile view where users can view their personal information, update information, and store their list of favorite movies
+- A main view listing all of the movies, including an image of the movie poster.
+- A movie view with description, genre, and director of each movie.
+- A profile view where users can view their personal information, update information, and store their list of favorite movies.

 ### Credits:

-I want to thank my tutor at CareerFoundry as well as my mentor who provided the guidance needed and her time to show me how to troubleshoot when given a red error message, and reminding me that “The computer will only do what you tell it to do.”
+I want to thank my tutor at [CareerFoundry](https://careerfoundry.com/) as well as my mentor who provided the guidance needed and her time to show me how to troubleshoot when given a red error message, and reminding me that “The computer will only do what you tell it to do.”